Blotch3D/Blotch3D/readme.md

 when they happen to be chronologically drawn *before* anything farther away, because drawing a surface also updates the depth buffer (see Depth Buffer in the glossary).
-Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn afterward.
+Since the depth buffer records the nearer pixel, it prevents farther pixels from being drawn afterward.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those